 Utilities in Minnesota

-There are three types of utilities in Minnesota:
+There are three types of energy utilities in Minnesota:

 - Investor-owned utilities (“IOUs”): Corporations with shareholders who benefit from any profits.
 The rates that IOUs are allowed to charge are approved by the state’s Public Utilities Commission (PUC).

 - Municipal utilities (”Munis”): Nonprofit public entities.
 Muni rates are regulated by city councils or locally appointed utility commissions.
 Rochester is the state’s largest municipal utility, but munis mainly serve smaller communities throughout Minnesota.

 - Cooperative utilities (“Co-ops” or “rural electric associations”): Member-owned nonprofit organizations that serve rural areas.
 A co-op’s rates are governed by a board of directors elected by its members.
 While cooperative utilities can opt to have the PUC regulate their rates, only one–Dakota Electric Association, south-east of the Twin Cities–has chosen that option.
 Co-op service territories cover 85 percent of Minnesota, but account for only 18 percent of retail electric sales.